About the Board of Trustees

-As SUNY’s governing body, the Board of Trustees sets these priorities and works with the Chancellor to make them happen.
-The Board is comprised of 18 members, 15 of whom are appointed by the Governor, with consent of the NYS Senate.
-The president of the Student Assembly serves as a voting member, and the presidents of the University Faculty Senate and Faculty Council of Community Colleges serve as non-voting members.
-We also expand that diverse representation to include you, the public, holding open forums twice a year so that constituents have the opportunity to interact with the Board and provide input.
+The Board of Trustees is the governing body of the State University of New York.
+It consists of 18 members, 15 of whom are appointed by the Governor, by and with consent of the New York State Senate.
+In addition, the president of the Student Assembly serves as student trustee and the presidents of the University Faculty Senate and Faculty Council of Community Colleges serve as ex-officio trustees.

 Board of Trustees Handbook:

 Among the authorities of the Board of Trustees is the power to:

 - Appoint its own officers, the chancellor, and System Administration senior staff.

 - Appoint the president of each state-operated institution, and approve the appointment of statutory and community college presidents by their respective boards.

 - Grant all degrees, diplomas and certificates for the completion of studies at any state-operated campus, including honorary degrees.

 - Regulate the admission of students, and prescribe qualifications for their continued attendance.